 How to implement an API gateway for microservices

-Actually, you need to think carefully about the API gateway pattern you want to implement.
-Do you want a single gateway that effectively couples all of your microservices or are you looking for multiple APIs gateways so that you can tailor each gateway for a different client app (one for web and one for mobile, for example)?
+Actually, you need to think carefully about the gateway pattern you want to implement.
+Do you want a single instance that effectively couples all your microservices or are you looking for multiple gateways, so that you can tailor each for a different client app (one for web and one for mobile, for example)?

-This ‘backend for frontend’ approach may initially sound like more hassle to set up, but it’s well worth considering when you’re mapping out your microservices API gateway strategy.
+This ‘backend for frontend’ approach may initially sound like more hassle to set up, but it’s well worth considering when you’re mapping out your microservices strategy.

 Why an API gateway is required in microservices

-An API gateway is required in microservices for a range of reasons.
+A microservices API gateway is necessary for a range of reasons.
 The additional layer of security that it provides is one, as is the fact that implementing a gateway can reduce the complexity of your microservices architecture and management.

-Increasingly for many businesses, the support that an API gateway provides for mixing and transforming communication protocols is also essential.
-This delivers far more flexibility than you could otherwise hope for in a direct client-to-microservices setup.
+Increasingly for many businesses, the support that a gateway provides for mixing and transforming communication protocols is also essential.
+This delivers far more flexibility than you could hope for in a direct client-to-microservices setup.

 To underpin innovation, the fact that you can mock up and virtualize new services behind the gateway, all without impacting the client side, is also important.
-The fact that you can prevent exposing internal concerns to external clients is also a key driver for many businesses considering implementing an API gateway for microservices.
+Plus, you can prevent exposing internal concerns to external clients.
+Very helpful.

 What is the use of an API gateway in microservices?

-An API gateway sits between external consumers and your microservices, providing a unified entry point.
-You can use it not just for routing but for rate limiting and access quota management, caching, security and more.
+A gateway sits between external consumers and your microservices, providing a unified entry point.
+You can use it not just for routing but for rate limiting, access quota management, caching, security and more.

-You can also use an API gateway for composing, processing and versioning APIs, as well as for monitoring the health of those APIs.
-Different types of API gateway in microservices architectures will deliver different levels of analytics, but all should provide sufficient data to flag up any API health concerns.
-This is an important tool if you want to be as proactive as possible in identifying any pain points or issues within your architecture and your business.
+You can also use it for composing, processing and versioning APIs, as well as for monitoring their health based on response times and a wide range of other factors.
+Different types of microservices gateway will deliver different levels of analytics, but all should provide sufficient data to flag up any API health concerns.
+This is important if you want to be as proactive as possible in identifying any pain points or issues within your architecture and your business.

 Ultimately, you can use an API gateway for microservices to decrease complexity while enhancing security and manageability.